 To mitigate the above risks, among others, all startups need the following strategies and tools in their cybersecurity arsenal:

-- Network protection: downloading a VPN app on the office router is one of the smartest ways of securing the whole company network with VPN encryption and extending that protection to any connect Internet of Things (IoT) devices such as printers.
+Network protection: downloading a VPN app on the office router is one of the smartest ways of securing the whole company network with VPN encryption and extending that protection to any connected Internet of Things (IoT) devices such as printers.

-- Email scanners: to avoid any malware or ransomware sneaking into your company devices, look for high-quality email scanning programs.
-Additionally, ask staff to limit their work email activities to work devices, or to nominate personal one device they use for work stuff.
+Email scanners: to avoid any malware or ransomware sneaking into your company devices, look for high-quality email scanning programs.
+Additionally, ask staff to limit their work email activities to work devices, or to nominate personal devices they use for work stuff.
 Make sure that the device is covered too.

 Antimalware and antivirus: all devices in the office need both programs.
 Antivirus alone doesn’t suffice.

 Internet protection: look into getting proper internet and DNS protection to further protect against any web-based threats and offer an additional layer of security between staff members and unwanted content.